 You make.
 We transfer.

 Since their launch in 2009, WeTransfer has been devoted to supporting art and creativity as a key part of its file sharing business model, showcasing artwork on its full-bleed background images and supporting artistic endeavors through direct funding.
-After nearly ten years of giving the spotlight to artists, they came to Stink Studios in 2017 looking to develop their first large-scale brand communications campaign with the goal of growing their U.S. user base.
+After nearly ten years of giving the spotlight to artists, they came to Stink Studios looking to develop their first large-scale brand communications campaign with the goal of growing their U.S. user base.

 Through initial stakeholder interviews and strategy development, we found that WeTransfer’s role as a humble facilitator of creativity has informed everything they do.
 We worked with them to develop a deliberately simple tagline to match their deliberately simple service.